 And even if you disable this feature, all it takes is one friend logging in to your Wifi with that feature left on (laptop or phone), and you have lost your password to Microsoft, and quite probably, the NSA (since Microsoft gladly co-operates).

 This is just the tip of the iceberg regarding privacy issues with Windows 10, I’m pretty sure.
-I haven’t bother to research more.
+I haven’t bothered to research more.

 Linux’s Bash vs. Windows’ cmd & Powershell